 “Jamie Grimm is a middle schooler on a mission: he wants to become the world’s greatest standup comedian, even if he doesn’t have a lot to laugh about these days.
 He’s new in town and stuck living with his aunt, uncle, and their evil son Stevie, a bully who doesn’t let Jamie’s wheelchair stop him from messing with Jamie as much as possible.

 But Jamie doesn’t let his situation get him down.
 When his Uncle Frankie mentions a contest called The Planet’s Funniest Kid Comic, Jamie knows he has to enter.
-But are the judges only rewarding him out of pity because of his wheelchair, like Stevie suggests?
-Will Jamie ever share the secret of his troubled past instead of hiding behind his comedy act?” [chapter book, ages 8 and up]
+But are the judges only rewarding him out of pity because of his wheelchair, as Stevie suggests?
+Will Jamie ever share the secret of his troubled past instead of hiding behind his comedy act?” [middle grade, ages 8 and up]

 @LittleLibraryNook & @h_shaffer & @mama.keiki.reads & @tanyaguerreroauthor